JNPRAutomate/juniper-device-ansible-playbooks/README.md

 system — Initiate operational actions on the Junos system. table — Retrieve data from a Junos device using a PyEZ table/view.

-# Getting Started with Ansible and Junos
+# Getting started with Ansible and Junos

+Start at the ([Ansible for Junos documentation page](https://www.juniper.net/documentation/product/us/en/ansible-for-junos-os/)) to evaluate, install or use Ansible for Junos to easily manage and configure devices running Junos in your network.
+One will find the Release Notes, Get Started, Developer Guides, Day One Books, Support Resources, and Configuration Examples and Guides.